aflaxman/dp_2020_census/plugged_text.md

 should restrict to their variables for the examples.
 I think it makes sense for the examples to be more like the 2020 census.]

+Although the E2E test used independent geometric noise for each detailed query and DP query at each level, the version of TopDown for the 2020 Census DAS will likely use the High Dimensional Matrix Mechanism [ref], which may reduce the variance of the noise.

 ### Step Two: Optimization.

 In this step, the synthetic data is created from the noisy data by